Admin UI

 Authorization

-Every admin surface is gated and secure by default: the battery
+Every admin page is gated and requires authentication by default: the battery

 requires an authenticated user that holds the admin role (default